It’s Simple

 All acceptable recyclables go loose and properly rinsed out, in the toter.

-We continuously improve our services through technology, our dedicated team, and efficiency and we are committed to passing those savings onto our customers.
+We continuously improve our services through technological advancements, the hard work of our dedicated team, and increased efficiency.
+We are committed to passing those savings onto our customers.

 All acceptable recyclables go loose and properly rinsed out, in the toter.

 You don’t need to sort your recycling.
-Just put all of you clean recyclables in your convenient single recycle toter.
+Just put all of your clean recyclables in your convenient recycle toter.

 Recycling reduces waste by diverting items from the trash stream.